About this listing

-A unique beach property where we ask our guests to become family.
+A unique beach Lodge where we ask our guests to become family.

 Lying opposite Mnemba atoll on the dazzling Matemwe beach, 'Utupoa' is Swahili and means people are 'fresh' or 'humanity is cool.'
 Karibu to our unique house with its huge roof, hidden somewhere between the East African tall palms and utopia.